uni-tue-kn/P4-MNA/README.md

 ## Citing P4-MNA

 If you use P4-MNA in any of your publications, please cite the following paper:
-- [F. Ihle and M.Menth, MPLS Network Actions: Technological Overview and P4-Based Implementation on a High-Speed Switching ASIC](https://arxiv.org/abs/2410.20400), preprint, Feb.
-2025, (under submission)
+- [F. Ihle and M.Menth: MPLS Network Actions: Technological Overview and P4-Based Implementation on a High-Speed Switching ASIC](https://ieeexplore.ieee.org/document/10947349), [erratum](https://ieeexplore.ieee.org/document/11010923), [preprint](https://atlas.cs.uni-tuebingen.de/~ihle/IhMe24.pdf), in IEEE Open Journal of the Communications Society, vol. 6, pp. 3480 - 3501, Apr.
+2025, IEEE